Pilates studio Director, Trainer & Teacher

 Body Organics Brisbane

 Carla came to pilates in 1993 because of complex neurological and health problems.
 She was all a bit of a mess and needed to be taught to move properly from scratch.
 She had several major set backs on her journey including loss of use of both her arms, the neurological pain and long process of recovery from this gave her a deep insight into pain and recovery Application and consistency meant that Carla regained her health and was able to move with some grace, and more importantly without pain, to the point that in 2002 she decided to set up her own studio in Brisbane.
-Twelve years later she now teaches at her three studios and mentors many pilates and Gyrotonic teachers, some of whom are osteopaths and physiotherapists.
+Twelve years later she now teaches at her two studios and mentors many pilates and Gyrotonic teachers, some of whom are osteopaths and physiotherapists.

 The curiosity and tenacity that allowed her to practice law and regain her health has meant that she continues to study, train and explored anatomy and movement in as many mind-body disciplines as possible.
 She needs to understand why pain or restrictions are affecting a person’s ability to move and works with people so that they can understand how their body works.
 Also how it could work better, not only in a studio setting, but in people’s everyday lives whether they be an athlete, mother, office worker or tradesperson.